Upcoming Events Upcoming Events

 The four main types of volcanoes are:

-Indonesia has the most volcanoes of any country in the world, with over 130 active volcanoes due to its position on the Pacific Ring of Fire.
+Indonesia has the highest number of active volcanoes in the world, with more than 130 active volcanoes due to its location along the Pacific Ring of Fire.

 Testimonials